Weltraumschaf/blog.weltraumschaf.de/content/about/index.md

 ---
-title: "About"
+title: "Some Words About me"
 description: "Some words about Sven Strittmatter."
 date: 2018-04-23T09:08:11+02:00
 ---

 My name is Sven Strittmatter and I'm a software engineer home based in [Stuttgart (Germany)][1].
 2005 I've graduated as [Diplom-Ingenieur][2] (DH) for information technology at [Duale Hochschule Stuttgart][3].

-## Some Words About Me

 As part of practical education for my studies I was employed at the [Fraunhofer IPA][4] in the departments for "production and automation engineering" and "facility layout and logistics planing".
 Here I got in touch with large scaled projects and supported them with software tools.